A NEW HOME FOR PITTSBURGH’S SOCCER HISTORY

 As you scroll though this page below, you’ll also find some archives of stories originally posted previously on Pittsburgh Soccer Report that now live here that document some historical stories and moments.

-Patrick has recently been working closely with soccer coaching icon John Kowalski to convert many old soccer videos to digital format.
+Patrick has collaborated with soccer coaching icon John Kowalski to convert many old soccer videos to digital format.

 We are excited to create page on this site that will host many wonderful stories, links to videos, and archives that capture and preserve our region’s history of the world’s most popular sport.